 a Spain)).
 Such influence of your first language sound patterns’ is natural, but fortunately you can do something about it.
 Please note that it may be preferable to have someone who could hear you and give you advise about your specific problem.
 A teacher would be very helpful in this situation.
 If you have an English speaking friend, you may want to ask him or her for help.
 If don’t have such a friend or a teacher, try recording yourself reading a text and then compare your pronunciation with the one of a native speaker reading the same text (any English course book provides audio scripts), identify the problems and keep practicing until you sound similar to the native speaker.
 Start with the following text and recording.

 Tongue twisters can be very good for practicing a target sound.
-We’ll definitely write a post about them.
+We’ll most probably write a post about them.
 Subscribe to our blog not to miss it.

 When it comes to pronunciation, you need to be careful not only about the sounds you make but also your intonation.
 A good way of practicing it is shadowing, which is repeating along as you are listening to the language you are learning.
 This technique is different from repeating because when you repeat, you listen first and repeat after the speaker.
 With shadowing you repeat as you are listening.
 Try it with the text and recording you have just used.

 If you need more help with improving your pronunciation, please contact us.
 Our teachers and the materials we provide can help you improve your English pronunciation.
 We look forward to hearing from you! 😉